-Nationally, the main places from where you can reach Sicily are Rome, Naples, Salerno, Genoa and San Giovani (southern Italy-the toe of the boot).
+Nationally, the main places from where you can reach Sicily are Rome, Naples, Salerno, Genoa, and San Giovani in Calabria (southern Italy-the toe of the boot).

 The overnight ferries from Naples, Salerno, Genoa, and Rome arrive in Palermo.
-Meanwhile, if you are traveling by land from Southern Italy, you can take a 30 min ferry from Villa San Giovani to the port town of Messina, Sicily (this is what we did on our combined Sicily and Calabria road trip.
+Meanwhile, if you are traveling by land from Southern Italy, you can take a 30 min ferry from Villa San Giovani to the port town of Messina, Sicily.
+This is precisely what we did on our combined Sicily and Calabria road trip.